 Management believes that the factors noted above, among other effects, continue to affect the Group's earnings and its ability to recover its investments in property, plant and equipment and accounts receivable.
 Despite the economic conditions described above management believes that the Group will be able to continue as a going concern for the foreseeable future.
 The Group's operations are of strategic importance to the Russian economy.
 Management has taken steps which have improved cash collections.
 As a consequence of these measures management has increased both the level of collections and the proportion of cash within collections.
 Difficulties still remain in respect to the collection of receivables for prior years.
 Improvement of tariff rates has been obtained.
 However, these tariff increases are not sufficient to match all cost increases, or provide an appropriate level of return.
-Management is continuing its efforts with respect to further improving collections and obtaining additional tariff increases.
-Management is continuing to discuss with principal suppliers the continued supply of fuel and other materials.
-Group management is also discussing potential new sources of finance.
+Management is continuing its efforts with respect to further improving collections and obtaining additional tariff increases, and is also discussing with principal suppliers the continued supply of fuel and other materials.
+Potential new sources of finance for investment are also being sought.
 The eventual outcome of these measures is uncertain.